justinmelnick/justinmelnick.github.io/_pages/publications.md

 <h3>works in progress</h3>

 1. Melnick, Justin.
 2025.
-Learning and Free-Riding in International Climate Policy.
+Learning and Free-Riding in International Climate Policymaking.

 2. Melnick, Justin.
 2025.
 Coordination and Agency Problems in International Climate Finance.